outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 ~ $ systemctl start haveged
 ```

 It might relate to a [kernel option unset](https://github.com/sddm/sddm/issues/1036#issuecomment-477633990).
+However, such hack uses *pseudo-random* to increase entropy and may leave your system in risks.

 # Time

 Refer to [Linux Time](/2021/03/03/linux-time).